Saverio976/NorMatrix/README.md

 you can now configure what functions are banned, and what are not, you can now configure what extension file are banned, and what are not,

-all you have to do is add `--conf` when execute normatrix and put a file `.normatrix.json` where you execute `normatrix`
+all you have to do is put a file `.normatrix.json` where you execute `normatrix`

 example with nothing banned and no preview (preview = not stable check) check `.normatrix.json`